cmuller/ldap_matrix/README.md

 ## Caveats

 * There is no room deletion implemented.
 To delete rooms, use the synapse admin gui, for instance.
+* A Matrix Administrator Account has to be enrolled in all of the room.
+This is necessary for the conciliation of matrix-corporal to work.

 ## Future ideas:
 * implement hooks